Waffle-House-Enjoyer/Waffle-House-Enjoyer/README.md

-Block Lab Terminated
+Block Lab is changing,
-Platform Labratory planned
+and going unreal.
-Python to C# pipeline
+Unstable testing ensues